jrutschke/hbpprak_perception/README.md

 The goal of the challenge is to:

   - Check which mug contains the ball
-  - Track that mug during shuffling
+  - Track that mug during shuffling.
+Shuffling computes  *n* random permutations of the mug order and moves the mugs into the corresponding positions.
+At most 2 mugs are displaced at one time, one to either side of the original lane.
-  - Tell which mug contains the ball
+  - Tell which mug contains the ball in any way, e.g.: Publish an index, point the robot to the correct mug, ...

 ## Interacting with the experiment